Efficient Test-Time Adaptation through Latent Subspace Coefficients Search: More Experimental Details

+\textbf{DomainNet-126 \cite{peng2019moment}} is a well-known large-scale multi-source domain adaptation benchmark constructed from a 126-class subset of the original DomainNet dataset.
+It contains images from four heterogeneous domains including clipart, painting, real, and sketch, covering both natural photographs and various non-photorealistic styles.
+These distinct domains exhibit substantial variations in texture, color, abstraction level, and drawing style, making DomainNet-126 a challenging testbed for studying domain generalization and adaptation under significant appearance shifts.

-\textbf{GSC-C.} GSC-C is a controlled corruption benchmark for keyword spotting that simulates everyday acoustic interference by mixing Google Speech Commands (GSC; \citet{warden2018speech}) with real-world background noise from ESC-50~\citep{piczak2015esc}.
-We consider five noise categories—Animals, Natural, Human, Domestic, and Urban—and, within each, two representative soundscapes: dog, cat, pouring water, thunderstorm, crying baby, laughing, washing machine, vacuum cleaner, car horn, and fireworks.
+\textbf{GSC-C} is a controlled corruption benchmark for keyword spotting that simulates everyday acoustic interference by mixing Google Speech Commands (GSC) \cite{warden2018speech} with real-world background noise from ESC-50 \cite{piczak2015esc}.
+We consider five noise categories, which are Animals, Natural, Human, Domestic, and Urban.
+Within each, two representative soundscapes are selected, including dog, cat, pouring water, thunderstorm, crying baby, laughing, washing machine, vacuum cleaner, car horn, and fireworks.
 For each GSC utterance, we randomly sample a segment from an ESC-50 clip (to match the GSC duration) and additively mix it at diverse signal-to-noise ratios (SNRs), yielding multiple corrupted versions per utterance across SNR levels.
 Mixing is label-preserving and performed without time alignment beyond random cropping.